 These four types of expenditures are explained in brief:

-(i) Consumption Expenditure (C): It includes all personal expenditure incurred by the citizens of a country on durable and non-durable goods in a period of one year.
+(i) Consumption Expenditure (C): It includes all personal expenditures incurred by the citizens of a country on durable and non-durable goods in a period of one year.

 (ii) Investment (I): It is the total expenditure incurred by firms or households on capital goods.

-(iii) Govt. expenditures (G): It includes all types of expenditure incurred by Federal, Provincial, Local Councils on the purchases of goods and services such as national defence, law and order, street lighting etc.
+(iii) Govt. expenditures (G): It includes all types of expenditure incurred by Federal, Provincial, Local Councils on the purchases of goods and services such as national defense, law, and order, street lighting, etc.